Many of you are asking What Is Money Chaser? This

 According to Money Chaser, with your referral

-However, Money Chaser may not be a legit way to earn money online.
+However, Money Chaser may not have been a legit way to earn money online.

-As of the updating of this post, the URL for Money Chaser, Moneychaser.co, is no longer working.
+As of the updating of this post in August 2022, the URL for Money Chaser, Moneychaser.co, is no longer working.

 However, if you are looking to learn how to make money online, there are lessons to be learned by briefly reviewing this failed platform.

 Money Chaser was a website claiming to be an influencer network.

 Visitors to the site were led to believe that all they needed to do is sign up, share a link & invite friends.

 Supposedly, by doing this you’re going to make money online – lots of it!

 Visitors were also told that they’ll earn between $10 and $15 for every person they get to sign up for a free account.

 However, the truth is, that it was a fake referral scheme.